Thief Ants Identification Guide

 Since thief ants prefer greasy, protein-rich foods, we deploy bait formulations matched to their dietary preferences:

-• Protein-based baits - Primary choice for thief ant control
+• Protein-based baits: the primary choice for thief ant control

 Bait stations are placed directly on foraging trails and near suspected nesting sites.
 The slow-acting formulation allows workers to carry the bait back to the nest, where it’s shared with other workers, queens, and developing brood through trophallaxis (food sharing).